muzishen/Pet-ReID-IMAG/README.md

  The 3rd place solution to CVPR2022 Biometrics Workshop Pet Biometric Challenge
 ----
 ## Introduction
-- We just trained one model (ResNeSt) with different scales (i.e., 224, 256, 288).
+- We just trained one model (ResNeSt) with different scales (i.e., 224, 256, and 288).
 - Traing time cost ~1.5 hour with a V100 16GB, so easy, no bells and whistles!
 - Techical details are described in our [arXiv preprint paper](https://arxiv.org/pdf/2205.15934.pdf).